Blackjacx/PublicCodeLibrary/README.md

 Next Steps
 ---

+- integrate unit test bundle to be able to test the library
 - new target for conveniently building a universal library
 - implement an AlertView with block action methods so one can create alert view and attached actions in one place
 - realize Base64 coding in its own class with the group crypto to better abstract this  and be able to have some crypto classes in future
 - include documentation building script
 - enhance documentation
 - use a workspace or cocoapods to include frameworks
-- include Cocoa Limberjack Logging Framework (if non GPL and able to log synchronous)
+- include Cocoa Lumberjack Logging Framework

 History
 ---